kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

   EOF
   ```

-- Give some time to the controller handling `TokenRequest` object and review status of previously created `CustomResource`:
+- Fetch the TokenRequest CR you created to get the configuration details from the `status` section.
+Run:
   ```
   kubectl get tokenrequest.connectorservice.kyma-project.io test -o yaml'
   ```
+  >**NOTE:** If the response doesn't contain the `status` section, wait for a few moments and fetch the CR again.

 A successful call returns the following response:
   ```